-In addition, Strobel sites 7 ancient sources that confirm the disciples led lives of depravation and suffering as a result of their testimony that they had seen jesus after the crucifixion.
+In addition, Strobel cites seven ancient sources that confirm the disciples led lives of deprivation and suffering as a result of their testimony that they had seen Jesus after the crucifixion.
 Strobel concludes that the only reason they would endure such difficult circumstances is because they saw the risen Jesus and knew the truth.
 To see such a miracle made any amount of suffering worthwhile.

 Strobel says his two-year investigation led him to the conclusion that Jesus is who he claimed to be—the Son of God—and he backed up that outrageous claim by rising from the dead.